apostrophecms/apostrophe/packages/apostrophe-astro/README.md

 To get you started quickly, we recommend one of our official Astro starter kits:

 * [apostrophecms/starter-kit-astro-essentials](https://github.com/apostrophecms/starter-kit-astro-essentials) is best for a clean start with as little extra code as possible.
-* [apostrophecms/starter-kit-astro-apollo](https://github.com/apostrophecms/starter-kit-astro-apollo) is a full-fledged project with a blog, a design system and other nice touches.
+* [apostrophecms/astro-public-demo](https://github.com/apostrophecms/astro-public-demo) is a full-fledged project with a blog, custom widgets, and other nice touches.
+It can also be loaded with the same data as found in our online [public demo](https://demo.apostrophecms.com/?utm_source=github&utm_medium=readme&utm_campaign=apostrophe-astro)
-* [apostrophecms/starter-kit-astro-apollo-pro](https://github.com/apostrophecms/starter-kit-astro-apollo-pro) is great for those who expect to use our [Pro features](https://apostrophecms.com/pro) right away, but keep in mind you can add those modules to any project later.

-> 💡 These combined Astro + Apostrophe projects are best launched by forking the repository, not using our CLI.
-Follow the links to see how to fork these projects and get started on your own.
+> 💡 These combined Astro + Apostrophe projects can be launched by using `npm create apostrophe@ latest` and selecting either from the available beginning projects.

 You can also adapt your own existing ApostropheCMS project as explained below.